umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/jquery-guidelines.md

-# JQuery coding guidelines
+# jQuery coding guidelines

 _Ensure that you have read the [JavaScript Guidelines](js-guidelines.md) document before continuing.
 As specified in the [JavaScript Guidelines](js-guidelines.md) document, method names are named in "camelCase" and therefore jQuery plugins (since they are methods) are named as "camelCase"._

-Just like other JavaScript in the Umbraco back-office, you need to wrap your class in the JQuery self executing function if you want to use the dollar ($) operator.
+Just like other JavaScript in the Umbraco back-office, you need to wrap your class in the jQuery self executing function if you want to use the dollar ($) operator.

-## Simple JQuery plugins
+## Simple jQuery plugins
-Simple JQuery plugins don't require an internal class to perform the functionality and therefor do not expose or return an API.
+Simple jQuery plugins don't require an internal class to perform the functionality and therefor do not expose or return an API.
 These could be as simple as vertically aligning something:

 	(function($) {
 	    $.fn.verticalAlign = function(opts) {